 We provide neighborhood assessments and advice as a free service if you’re relocating to our area.
 Or, if you’re moving out of town, we can refer you to a local agent who can help.

 - Find Your New Arizona Home (and Sell Your Old One)

 Narrow your list down to your top 10 and prioritize them in order of importance.2 This will give you a good starting point to begin your Arizona home search.
 Unless you have an unlimited budget, don’t expect to find a home with everything on your list.
-But having a prioritized list can help you (and your agent) understand which home features are the most important, and which ones you may be willing to sacrifice.
-Do you need a 3 car garage?
+But having a prioritized list can help you (and Peggy Elias) understand which home features are the most important, and which ones you may be willing to sacrifice.
+Do you need a 3 car garage or RV parking?
 Are you looking for a single level home?

 If you already own a home, you’ll also need to start the process of selling it or renting it out.
 A real estate agent can help you evaluate your options based on current market conditions.
-He or she can also give you an idea of how much equity you have in your current home so you know how much you can afford to spend on your new one.
+Knowing current home selling prices can also give you an idea of how much equity you have in your current home so you know how much you can afford to spend on your new one.
 Consulting a lender is another important step at this point so you are ready to commit to buying your new home without worry of not being approved for the purchase.
 Do you need help finding a local Arizona lender?

 Your agent can also advise you on how to time your sale and purchase.
 While some buyers are able to qualify for and cover the costs of two concurrent mortgages, many are not.
 There are a number of options available, and a skilled agent can help you determine the best course given your circumstances.

 We would love to assist you if you have plans to buy or sell a home in our area.
 Please contact us to schedule a free consultation so we can discuss your unique needs and devise a custom plan to make your relocation as seamless as possible.
 If you’re relocating outside of our area, we can help you find a trusted agent in your new city.